 There are 7 senior students enrolled and working closely with Kaikōura High School.

-- 20 individuals taking part in driver mentoring
+- 24 individuals taking part in learner license course

 How to engage with this service